UIUC-ChenLab/OS4C/README.md

 ### Notes and Future Work
 * We plan to discuss with the existing Corundum developers possible integration of our work into their projcect.
-* We are working to improve documentation over the next few weeks
+* We are working to improve documentation over the next few weeks as we fully release the simulation/testbench tools.

-## OS4C Publication
+## The OS4C Publication
 - S. Smith, Y. Ma, M. Lanz, B. Dai, M. Ohmacht, B. Sukhwani, H. Franke, V. Kindratenko, D. Chen, *OS4C: An Open-Source SR-IOV System for SmartNIC-based Cloud Platforms,* in IEEE Cloud'2024

 ## Corundum Publications